 Impacts on players when using the wrong sized tennis balls.

-Many times, in the past we have seen tournaments being played with the wrong kind of tennis balls.
-Some of them have been extremely underweight and lighter than the approved weight creating a series of problems to the tennis players.
-First, the possibility to be injured dramatically increases with the decrease of the tennis ball weight.
+Many times, in the past, we have seen tournaments being played with the wrong kind of tennis balls.
+Some of them have been extremely underweight and lighter than the approved weight creating a series of problems for the tennis players.
+First, the possibility of being injured dramatically increases with the decrease of the tennis ball weight.
 This is because the increased speed of the tennis ball may be difficult to anticipate by the opponent and give him a great shock when hitting him.

 Moreover, there are special knee and hip problems related with the lighter tennis balls.
 Many players trying to cope up with the long distances that the ball makes are getting injured when using knees and hips to stretch their body and ultimately hit the ball.
 The lighter ball easily misses its course and can be found out of the tennis court.
 This is why the perfectly balanced tennis ball that has the right weight really has to be taken into account before great competitions.

-What are the results in the tennis player equipment when using the wrong type of ball?
+What are the results of the tennis player equipment when using the wrong type of ball?

 The other tennis equipment that is affected is the rackets of the tennis player.
 They receive more pressure from the ball when hitting them and lose their ability to anticipate the increased pressure.
 It is not rare to see rackets that cannot be used again after playing with the wrong size and weight tennis balls.

-Finally, the tennis ball machines which are serious components of the tennis players are severely damaged by the wrong kind of ball.
-The exertion system can lose its pneumatic pressure and the ability to throw the balls with a certain speed.
+Finally, the tennis ball machines, which are serious components of the tennis players, are severely damaged by the wrong kind of ball.
+The exertion system can lose its pneumatic pressure and the ability to throw the balls at a certain speed.
 This could be extremely harmful to the quality of the training.

 Then, the inner feed of the tennis ball could also be damaged since the wrong size of tennis balls may create jamming never been seen before.
 This is why the weight plays a critical role in the success of the tennis game and the longevity of the tennis ball machines.